 - Members are expected to attend weekly in order to stay informed on what is happening with our club.
 One is required to attend at least half the time, but given the flexibility of our eclub system, we believe that your goal should be to attend every week, and make up any missed meetings appropriately.

 - Members pay USD$150 for dues every six months.
 Timely payment of dues is expected for everyone.
 We also offer the option to pay monthly at USD$28/month.

 - Members are expected to engage in club activities whenever possible.
 Those living in or near Silicon Valley will have multiple opportunities to join in social and service events.
 All members can join in the recordings of programs as participants to converse with and ask questions of our speakers.

 - Members are expected to be comfortable with internet and collaborative tools.
 We use Zoom Video Conference and Google Drive extensively, so it is necessary to have a Google account in order to take part in video conferences and share documents and other files.
-We also use a private members-only Facebook Group for internal networking and group discussions.
+We also use a private members-only Facebook Group and Slack for internal networking and group discussions.